 How To Get More Spotify Streams

-What makes Spotify so awesome is that they have built a whole bunch of ways for artists to grow their streams (and revenue) naturally right within the Spotify.
+What makes Spotify so awesome is that they have built a whole bunch of ways for artists to grow their streams (and revenue) naturally right within Spotify.

 - Spotify algorithm playlists